Day 1: ARRIVE AUCKLAND; NEW ZEALAND

 12:30 pm Board the Milford Wanderer for a Nature Cruise down Milford Sound past towering Mitre Peak to the Tasman Sea.
 Enjoy the stunning scenery of cascading waterfalls, dense rainforest, steep cliff faces and marine life that inhabits these waters.
 Picnic box lunch is included and your nature guide will give a commentary on the interesting features of the area.

 3:00 pm The boat returns to Milford Wharf.
-Board the coach and retrace your journey back to Queenstown travelling via the Cleddeau Gorge, Homer Tunnel and the lovely Eglinton Valley.
+Board the coach and retrace your journey back to Queenstown traveling via the Cleddeau Gorge, Homer Tunnel, and the lovely Eglinton Valley.
 Arrive Queenstown at approximately 8.00pm.

 (B) Breakfast at the hotel.